PentHertz/SoapyHarogic/README.md

 sudo make install
 ```

-This will typically copy libsoapyharogic.so to /usr/local/lib/SoapySDR/modules0.8/.
+This will typically copy `libsoapyharogic.so` to `/usr/local/lib/SoapySDR/modules0.8/`.

 ### 3. USB Device Permissions (udev rule)